 Each stack has source code that declares what infrastructure elements should be included in the stack.
 The source code could be a Terraform project, CloudFormation template, or code for another tool which manages cloud infrastructure as code.
 A stack project contains the source code that defines the infrastructure for a stack.
 With Terraform, this correlates to a statefile for each instance of the stack; with CloudFormation, it is a CloudFormation Stack, etc.

-Below is an example of a folder structure for a stack source code project, in this case Terraform:
+Below is an example of a folder structure for a stack source code project, using pseudo-code:

 Stack component modules